Your search results

 After selling a property, they must:

-Identify a replacement property within 45 days
+• Identify a replacement property within 45 days

-Complete the purchase of the replacement property within 180 days
+• Complete the purchase within 180 days

-Additionally, the replacement property must be of equal or greater value to fully defer taxes.
+The replacement property must be of equal or greater value to fully defer taxes.

 Converting a Rental Property into a Primary Residence